ian-plosker/base-node/README.md

 This port will be turned into a proper node.js module/package as soon as I get around to it, but for now to can be imported into a node project using the standard `var Base = requires('PATH/TO/base.js');`.

-I'm also working on an eventual fork of this library that adds some generic type checking.
+I'm also working on a fork of this library that adds some generic-style type checking.

 Below is a copy of the [blog post/documentation](http://dean.edwards.name/weblog/2006/03/base/) that Dean Edwards published for the original library: